AkshayRaul/DevOps-Pipeline/README.md

 #### Feature Flag:
 We used the feature of redis-cli to set two keys:

 1: Url name

 2: Status of the URL to enable or disable

-The ansible script starts by installing redis,starts redis server, Every link of Itrust goes through a proxy server which will check from redis key-value pair.
+The ansible script starts by installing redis,starts redis server, starts the node file to redirect accordingly.

+Every link of Itrust goes through a proxy server which will check from redis key-value pair.

 After checking it will redirect accordingly if the url is disabled or not.
-Suppose urlKey:'/iTrust/patient' has status set to be enabled Then redirecting to '/iTrust/patient' will respond as feature disabled.
+Suppose urlKey:'/iTrust/patient' has status set to be enabled

+Then redirecting to '/iTrust/patient' will respond as feature disabled.